 Option 2: Windows key

-- Alternately, you could simply press Windows key + L
+- Alternatively, you can lock your computer by pressing Windows key + L

 - This quick 1-second, two-stroke command will secure your workstation while you are away.